mattbegent/tidynames/README.md

 A simple command line application to tidy up file names in the current directory.

+## What it does

+It renames files to be lowercase, replaces spaces with hyphens and underscores with hyphens.

 ## Installation

 `npm install -g tidynames`